n0t0rious/automated_newsletter/README.md

 Requires 3 environment variables to function, stored in .bash_profile / .zshrc / or other realevant shell profile.

 - Login:
   - In order to view multiple stories Reuters requires you to register an account.
-For order for the script to login, email and password for Reuters.com are are required.
+For the script to login, email and password for Reuters.com are are required.
     1. Password:
     `export RU_PASS="password"`
     2. Email: